mukwambo/mukwambo/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&color=61DAFB&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hello+There!+👋;+I'm+Brian+Mukwambo!;+Wanna+Collab?;" />
 </h1>

-<h3 align="center">A passionate mobile app developer</h3>
+<h3 align="center">Mobile App Developer</h3>

 <br/>

 <div align="justify">
 I’m all about turning ideas into cool, user-friendly systems, whether mobile, web, or blockchain-based.
-I mostly use Flutter and Dart to craft smooth, responsive experiences, and also develop smart contracts using Solidity to bring decentralized functionality into the mix.</div>
+I mostly use Flutter and Dart to craft smooth, responsive experiences, and also develop smart contracts using Solidity to bring decentralized functionality into the mix.
+Btw, also know my way around React Native pretty well, so in case you wanna collaborate on that too, I'm down!</div>
 <br/>
 <div align="justify">
 It’s not just about functionality for me, though.
 I’m always aiming to create solutions that look great and feel amazing to use.</div>